geoenterprise/bioscope/README.md

 ---

-> ⚙️ *Bioscope is still in development, but it already offers exciting features to help you learn and connect with nature.*
-``
 ## ⚙️ Running the Application with USB Debugger

 The application can be deployed to an Android device using **USB Debugger**.